 Risks of Owning the Breed

 Always fence your frenchie and walk her on a leash.
 Remember from our history that obstinance was not bred out of the breed.
-They will not always come to you when called - just staring and refusing to move.
-Worse yet - if you run to get them they will more than likely run away from you, thinking that you are playing with them.
-A good trick is to carry a treat with you - frenchies love their bones!
+They will not always come to you when called, they'll just stare and refuse to move.
+Worse yet, if you run to get them, they will more than likely run away from you, thinking that you are playing with them.
+A good trick is to carry a treat with you—frenchies love their bones!

 Be careful with rough play.
 Frenchies are prone to back problems.
 They like getting down on the floor with you and gentle pushing and hand play are favorites.
 They also like to run after balls sparingly and playing with a favorite stuffed or plastic toy.
 Just be careful not to pull toys out of their mouths to avoid neck or back sprains.
 The vet will prescribe muscle relaxers for any episodes of spasms.

 Do not feed your frenchie any grapes, chocolate, avocado, or macadamia as these may affect the breed in very low amounts and may lead to a potentially fatal condition.